 Still, early in the game the team had success in pick-and-roll situations.
 It didn’t help that senior forward Talib Zanna was unable to finish around the rim in those situations.
 His defender probably stopped caring (an exaggeration) when Zanna rolled towards the basket after awhile.

 However, when that didn’t work, I think the Panthers could have done a better job implementing off-ball screens, especially since the Blue Devils were in a closed stance.
 In general, Pitt doesn’t use a lot of off-ball screens (that are effective).
 Unless you consider Patterson or junior guard Cameron Wright running from the wing to the baseline past the two post players and curling into nowhere an off-ball screen – I don’t.

-Against the Cavaliers, the Panthers were presented with a different puzzle to solve in screen-and-roll situations.
+Against Virginia, the Panthers were presented with a different puzzle to solve in screen-and-roll situations.
 The on-ball defender on Patterson often denied Lamar's ability to use of the screen, while the off-ball defender switched into a defensive stance against Patterson - a form of ICE.
 Normally, the off-ball defender sags into the paint, and the defense is content giving up a 15-foot jumper by the screener.

 Basically, teams don’t want to allow Patterson to use the screen-and-roll.
 He is an elite passer that makes some of his best decisions when the defense is forced to collapse on him.
 When teams are allowed to play the passing lanes or are willing to yield mid-range jumpers, Patterson’s elite skill is neutralized.